Astros vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers' Jon Gray (6-3) will make his 15th start of the season.
+- Nathan Eovaldi (9-3) will take the mound for the Rangers, his 17th start of the season.

+- He has started 16 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in nine of them.

-- Gray has 12 starts of five or more innings this season in 14 chances.
-He averages 5.8 innings per outing.
+- Eovaldi will look to finish five or more innings for the 17th start in a row.

-- In 14 appearances this season, he has finished two without allowing an earned run.
+- He has made 16 appearances and finished five of them without allowing an earned run.

 |Opponent